 Syndicates can be formal and informal.
-There are

-several formal syndicate groups (some with more

-than 10 members) forming across the Island, most
+There are several formal syndicate groups (some with more than 10 members) forming across the Island, most of which are facilitated by HBAN.

-Business angel syndicates
+Benefits of syndicates

-of which are facilitated by HBAN.

-participating in an angel syndicate
+The principal benefits of participating in an angel syndicate are: